 Simply put, leafy greens are chock-full of good-for-you nutrition like calcium, magnesium, iron, potassium, phosphorous, zinc, vitamins A, C, E and K, fiber, folic acid, chlorophyll plus many other micronutrients and phytochemicals.
-Greens also aid in purifying the blood, strengthening the immune system, improving liver, gall bladder and kidney function, fighting depression, clearing congestion, improving circulation, keeping your skin clear and blemish free, as well as helping you manage your blood pressure, blood sugar, and weight.
+Greens also aid in purifying the blood, strengthening the immune system, acting as a liver cleanse and hormone imbalance fixer, improving the gall bladder and kidney function, fighting depression, clearing congestion, improving circulation, keeping your skin clear and blemish free, as well as helping you manage your blood pressure, blood sugar, and weight.

 What’s a quick, easy way to eat more greens?